bongo227/Atomical/doc/gen/all.md

     * `float` (platform specific fastest float)

 ### Memory managment
 When a program needs memory to persist longer than the scope of a function, memory needs to be allocated from the heap.
 The heap is slower than stack but the program can choose at run-time how much memory it wants.
 This flexibility brings several problems such as: what if the operating system can't give you the memory you requested, what if you need more, what if the you never give it back.
-In languages with manual memory management the programmer must solve all these problems whenever they need to allocate memory on the heap, making the code more complex and error prone.
+In languages with manual memory management the programmer must solve all these problems whenever they nee
+##d to allocate memory on the heap, making the code more complex and error prone.

 One solution to this problem is a garbage collector.
 In languages such as Go and Java the run-time allocates blocks of memory, whenever the program requests memory a portion of that block is returned.
 The run-time then keeps track of where the memory is used, when the portion of memory is no longer in use its is marked and recycled ready for the next allocation.
 Over time these garbage collectors have been getting faster and much more sophisticated, one consequence of this is that it can be hard to understand their behaviour.